DartmouthDSC/dartmouthdsc.github.io/_lna/technical_documentation/step_by_step_guide.md

 In a web browser go to <http://localhost:3000/> and the application should be running.

-**Note** Currently, dartmouth cas authentication is required to see the html pages.
-This authentication has to be removed or visit use the API to see the data stored.
+**Note** Currently, Dartmouth CAS authentication is required to see the html pages.
+In order to see these pages, authentication has to be removed or disabled.
+Instead, you can see the information stored by using the API (we'll cover this a later).
+{: .notice--warning}

 ### 9. Create LNA objects
-Open a console to create objects for the application, run `rails c`.
+Open a console to create records for the application, run `rails c`.

 Because every person must be related to an organization, create an organization: